The Pentagon Threatening to Revive ISIS

 Tags

-al qaeda, Al-Nusra, Deir Ezzour, Donald Trump, FSA, ISIS, John Kerry, Pentagon, SAA, syria, USA
+al qaeda, Al-Nusra, Donald Trump, FSA, ISIS, Pentagon, President Bashar Al Assad, syria, USA

 ISIS and the Pentagon Coincidences: Do you believe in coincidences?
 If you do, at which number of repetitive coincidences you’ll start to see a pattern and even worse: a plot?